ddroche/reacting/README.md

 ## Typescript

-In order for this to compile properly, the `JSX` flag must be set to react
+In order for this to compile properly, the `JSX` flag must be set to `"react"` in the `tsconfig.json` file.

 ```
 "jsx": "react"